-The Bank enjoys a strong capital adequacy ratio of 18.5%, which is well above the regulatory requirement of 14%.
-The capital of the Bank has been further enhanced by our successful issuance of KD 100 million of Tier II capital in May 2016.
-The assets of the Bank were steady at KD 5,467 million, while total shareholders' equity was up by 7% to KD 573 million.
-Customer loans ended the year at KD 3,446 million.
+The Bank continues to enjoy a strong capital adequacy ratio of 17.8%, which is well above the regulatory requirement of 14%.
+The assets of the Bank grew by 4% to KD5,683 million, while total shareholders' equity was up 5% to KD601 million.
+Gross Customer loans ended the year at KD4,060 million, an increase of 8% over the prior year-end period.

-In terms of profitability, the Bank's earnings per share for the year 2016 was 15 fils compared to 13 fils for the year 2015.
-The return on average assets was 0.79% compared to 0.72% in 2015 and the return on average equity was 7.73% compared to 7.43% for the previous year.
+In terms of profitability, the Bank's earnings per share for the year ending 2017 was 17 fils, compared to 15 fils for the year ending 2016.
+The return on average assets was 0.86% compared to 0.78% in 2016, and the return on average equity was 8.3% compared to 7.8% for the previous year.

-As a result of the Bank's continuous improvement and growth, the Board of Directors has recommended a cash dividend of 7 fils per share, an increase of 75% compared with 4 fils per share in the previous year.
+In response to the Bank's ongoing positive performance, the Board of Directors has recommended a cash dividend of 9 fils per share, an increase of 29% over the cash dividend of 7 fils that was distributed last year.